Patients less likely to follow recommended medications for treatment

 Alternative pain management can be defined as a medical treatment, therapy, or intervention that exists outside the realm of conventional medical practices.

-Here at the Texas Pain Relief Group, we strive to avoid the use of prescription drugs when possible and rather focus on finding the best form of alternative pain management for the patient.
+Here at the Physician Partners of America, we strive to avoid the use of prescription drugs when possible and rather focus on finding the best form of alternative pain management for the patient.
 We offer nearly two dozen drug-free treatment options to help you experience pain relief for chronic pain.

 Learn More About Your Chronic Pain Treatment Options